Meijie66/Scaling-and-Robustnes-analysis-of-ProtoryNet/README.md

-This is source code for all experiments for Paper"Scaling and Robustness of Interpretable Text
+This is the source code for all experiments for the paper "Scaling and Robustness of Interpretable Text
 Classification: An Analysis of ProtoryNet".

-All required packages are in requirements.txt document.
+All required packages are in the requirements.txt document.